 Evening: Rue Cler and Sparkling Eiffel Tower

 The pedestrian shopping street Rue Cler is known for its gastronomic delights and culinary specialties.
-Visit the butcher, the cheesemonger and the wine shop for the ultimate Parisian shopping experience.

-Gather items to prepare your own dinner or dine at one of the area eateries.
-Le Roussillon is an excellent choice where patrons can order a selection of amuse bouche to share.
-Alternatively, if you need a break from French fare, indulge in a hamburger at L’Artisan du Burger.
+Le Roussillon is an excellent choice for a selection of amuse bouche to share.
+Alternatively, if you need a break from French fare, check out L’Artisan du Burger.

 DAY 5: Heart of Paris

-Top Tip: Use our Self-Guided Walk of Paris City Center for complete details.
+Pro Tip: Use our Self-Guided Walk of Paris City Center for complete details.

-Morning: Shopping and Sightseeing
+Morning: Paris Shopping and Sightseeing

 With your feet back on the ground, swing by the Palais Garnier Opera House.
 A ticket is required to see the glamorous interior – but at least get a good look at the glittering building from the southside plaza.